 - Must be proficient with computers.

-- Must be familiar with Word and Excel and the internet.
+- Must be familiar with Microsoft Excel, Word, and the internet.

 - Must be able to multi-task, prioritize, and follow-up with projects.